 Precious Animals in history

 The scarabs and snakes from ancient Egypt adorned Queens and Kings.
 The renaissance enamelled pendants featured various animals.
-Pins and brooches in the shape of animals were very fashionable during the Victorian Romantic Period (the ring Prince Albert gave to Queen Victoria for their engagement had a serpent with an emerald set in its head, the snake being the symbol of eternal love) and notably, the Art Nouveau era produced magnificent colourful butterflies, dragonflies and birds.
-By the way, the Art Nouveau was so incredibly rich in jewellery design that it deserves a chapter on its own, so let’s leave it for some other day.
+Pins and brooches in the shape of animals were very fashionable during the Victorian Romantic Period.
+The ring Prince Albert gave to Queen Victoria for their engagement had a serpent with an emerald set in its head; the snake being the symbol of eternal love.
+Notably, the Art Nouveau era produced magnificent colourful butterflies, dragonflies and birds.
+By the way, the Art Nouveau was so incredibly rich in jewellery design that it deserves a chapter on its own.
+So let’s leave it for some other day.

 More recently, Cartier designed an array of birds using precious gemstones for their colourful plumage.
 Jeanne Toussaint, of Cartier, designed for the Duchess of Windsor in 1940, one of the most impressive and famous bird brooches in history, a flamingo in platinum and yellow gold set with brilliant-cut diamonds, emeralds, sapphires and rubies, which became the Duchess’ favourite brooch.
 Actually, since Toussaint’s arrival at Cartier, the French jewellery house has been invaded by fantastic animals and insects, particularly birds and jewelled cats as panthers, leopards and tigers.